What Is Voluntary Administration

 Voluntary Administration is often an advisable step for indebted companies to take, as it allows for an objective perspective on what the best possible outcome could be from an industry professional who is fully aware of all legislation and protocol.
 Entering into Voluntary Administration also places a ‘freeze’ on any impending legal action against the company or its directors and allows for a period of relief from the demands of creditors.

-Insolvency Guardian can advise you about your company's solvency and whether or not Voluntary Administration is right for you.
+Insolvency Guardian can advise you about your company’s solvency and whether or not Voluntary Administration is right for you.
 Call us now for a free initial consultation with no obligations whatsoever.
+You can find out more about the Voluntary Administration process by clicking here.